VAT Returns

 In your first VAT Return you have the opportunity to claim back VAT paid on your previous six months of services, and very importantly four years of capital expenditure such as vehicles, machinery, tools, plant equipment, office equipment, etc. As long as it’s still in use for your business, you can claim back the VAT that you originally paid.

-VAT Threshold, Software and Procedures
+VAT Return Software and Procedures

 All VAT Returns must now be made by uploading data directly to HMRC.
 This can only be done by software that is able to communicate directly with HMRC’s servers.
 This is part of HMRC’s ‘Making Tax Digital’ initiative.